aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.160.0 (2017-09-20 22:48 UTC)
+* AppStream (3.3.5.0)
+	* API updates for supporting On-Demand fleets.
+* CodePipeline (3.3.2.0)
+	* This change includes a PipelineMetadata object that is part of the output from the GetPipeline API that includes the Pipeline ARN, created, and updated timestamp.
+* EC2 (3.3.27.0)
+	* Descriptions for Security Group Rules enables customers to be able to define a description for ingress and egress security group rules .
+The Descriptions for Security Group Rules feature supports one description field per Security Group rule for both ingress and egress rules .
+Descriptions for Security Group Rules provides a simple way to describe the purpose or function of a Security Group Rule allowing for easier customer identification of configuration elements .
+Prior to the release of Descriptions for Security Group Rules , customers had to maintain a separate system outside of AWS if they wanted to track Security Group Rule mapping and their purpose for being implemented.
+If a security group rule has already been created and you would like to update or change your description for that security group rule you can use the UpdateSecurityGroupRuleDescription API.
+The IpRanges property on IpPermission has been deprecated in favor of a new property, Ipv4Ranges
+* Greengrass (3.3.1.0)
+	* Reset Deployments feature allows you to clean-up the cloud resource so you can delete the group.
+It also cleans up the core so that it goes back to the pre-deployment state.
+* Lex (3.3.2.0)
+	* Request attributes can be used to pass client specific information from the client to Amazon Lex as part of each request.
+* RDS (3.3.14.0)
+	* Introduces the --option-group-name parameter to the ModifyDBSnapshot CLI command.
+You can specify this parameter when you upgrade an Oracle DB snapshot.
+The same option group considerations apply when upgrading a DB snapshot as when upgrading a DB instance.
+For more information, see http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Oracle.html#USER_UpgradeDBInstance.Oracle.OGPG.OG
+* Core 3.3.17.10
+	* AWS Greengrass is now available in the Asia Pacific (Tokyo) region, ap-northeast-1.

 ### 3.3.159.0 (2017-09-18 23:14 UTC)
 * EC2 (3.3.26.0)
 	* Amazon EC2 now lets you opt for Spot instances to be stopped in the event of an interruption instead of being terminated.
 Your Spot request can be fulfilled again by restarting instances from a previously stopped state, subject to availability of capacity at or below your preferred price.
 When you submit a persistent Spot request, you can choose from \"terminate\" or \"stop\" as the instance interruption behavior.
 Choosing \"stop\" will shutdown your Spot instances so you can continue from this stopped state later on.
 This feature is only available for instances with Amazon EBS volume as their root device.